5 things everybody will be talking about from Eminem’s radioactive surprise album

 1. Eminem is pissed about the reception to his last album.
 Like, really pissed.

 Kamikaze is Eminem’s most existential album yet.
-It’s as though he’s staring his own potential irrelevance in the face, and shadowboxing against his own highlight reel.
+It’s as though he’s staring down potential irrelevance, and shadowboxing against his own highlight reel.
 As mentioned above, this anxiety is fueled by the reaction to Revival, which he mentions directly on at least half of the album’s tracks.
 He doesn’t just blame critics, though; he blames fans for not putting in the work to “get” the album.
 It’s an attitude best revealed on opening track, “The Ringer,” which is destined to cost Eminem some fans.
 (Kamikaze truly is the right name for this album.)

 I guess when you walk into BK you expect a Whopper